 Prostate cancer develops when abnormal cells in the prostate gland start to grow more rapidly than normal cells, and in an uncontrolled way.
 Most prostate cancers grow more slowly than other types of cancer, although this is not always the case.

 Early (or localised) prostate cancer means cancer cells have grown but, as far as it is possible to tell, have not spread beyond the prostate.

 There are two stages of advanced prostate cancer.
 If the cancer grows and spreads outside the prostate gland into the seminal vesicles (glands that lie close to the prostate) or nearby parts of the body, such as the bladder or rectum, it is called locally advanced prostate cancer.
 Metastatic prostate cancer is when the cancer has spread to distant parts of the body such as the lymph glands or bones.

-Prostate cancer is the most common cancer in men (apart from common skin cancers).
-Around 4680 men are diagnosed with prostate cancer in Victoria each year.
+Prostate cancer is the most common cancer in Australian men (apart from common skin cancers).
+There are about 17,000 new cases in Australia every year.

 One in five men in Australia are at risk of developing prostate cancer before the age of 85.
 The risk of prostate cancer increases with age, with the majority of cases diagnosed in men aged 60–79 years of age.
 It is uncommon in men younger than 50, although risk increases in younger men with a strong family history of prostate cancer, breast cancer or ovarian cancer.